-This hub continues on from Part 1, where I discussed forelimb lameness in dogs.
-Hindlimb lameness is actually a much more common problem, and accounts for about three quarters of lameness cases in my veterinary hospital.
+This article discusses lameness in the hind legs of dogs.
+A previous article published here discusses forelimb lameness in dogs.
+Hindlimb lameness is actually a much more common problem and accounts for about three-quarters of lameness cases in my veterinary hospital.

-Much of what I discussed at the beginning of Part 1 regarding wounds, skin infections and nail problems applies to the hindlimb also.
+Much of what I discussed in my article about wounds, skin infections and nail problems apply to the hindlimb also.
 The same system of visually inspecting and palpating the structures of the legs should be followed.
-Muscle strains in the hindlimb are very common, and are most commonly located at the back of the thigh or the calf muscles.
-If muscle pain is found, the system of resting the leg and icing the injury described in Part 1 should be followed.
+Muscle strains in the hindlimb are very common and are most commonly located at the back of the thigh or the calf muscles.
+If muscle pain is found, the system of resting the leg and icing the injury described in this article should be followed.

 The most common reason for a dog to limp on a back leg is the presence of joint pain.
 When examining your dog be sure to flex and extend the ankle (or hock), knee (stifle), and hip joints.
 You may be able to palpate fluid swelling on the hock and stifle joints if they are injured.